-Avoid a Hold on your Checking Account
+Avoid a Hold on Your Checking Account

-If you have ever tried depositing large checks at your bank, you may have run into an issue where you have a hold put on the funds.
+If you have ever tried depositing large checks at your bank, you may have run into an issue where the bank places a hold on the funds.
 It can be frustrating to not have access to your money right away.
 However, it is important to realize how holds work.

 - Insurance Settlement Checks: Insurance settlement checks are returned or disputed more often than other types of checks.
 This may be an automatic flag for a hold even if the amount is quite small.
 If you are depositing this type of check, you should be prepared to have a hold placed on the check and to give it a few days to process through the bank.